pias97/k8s_learning/monitoring/readme.md

 ```
 http://SERVER_IP:3000
 ```
-These are the initial login credential, change that accordingly.
+These are the initial login credentials; change that accordingly.
 * Username: `admin`
 * Password: `admin`